JolitaGrazyte/discogs-api/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/jolitagrazyte/discogs-api-wrapper.svg?style=flat-square)](https://packagist.org/packages/jolitagrazyte/discogs-api-wrapper)

 This package makes it easy to communicate with discogs-api.
-It is very simple to install and to use.
+It uses Guzzle6 and is very simple to install and to use.

 You can use it with any php framework or just simply in your naked php application.